 That being said, every so often I'm introduced to something so revolutionary in concept, development, and scientific velocity that I can hardly wait to report on it.
 Enter Augustinus Bader—an under-the-radar yet so scientifically advanced brand that just might be the future of skincare.
 Yep, I said it.
 And while it's still relatively unknown, I have an inkling it won't be for long.
 (So far, the brand consists of two iterations of its trademark face cream—The Rich Cream ($265) and The Cream ($265)—both of which launched back in February.)
 So, what makes the two creams so darn extraordinary?
-Four words: science and stem cells.
-Do I have your attention yet?
+Science and stem cells.
+Oh, and the fact that they're beloved by none other than the ageless Victoria Beckham.
+Keep scrolling to learn everything you need to know about this high-tech brand.

 Late last year, I had the opportunity to sit down with Professor Augustinus Bader himself to learn more about the launch and to get my first peek (and personal trial) of the cream currently making waves in both fields of science and skin.
 Here's the gist of what I learned: Bader (a German physician, scientist, professor, and researcher who is considered to be one of the world's leading stem cell and biomedical pioneers in the realm of medical and healing treatments) currently holds over 200 patents and has authored 180-plus peer-reviewed papers.
 And while the majority of his 30-year career has been devoted to research in the aforementioned fields, he's now expanding his findings and innovations to the skincare industry.
 (Lucky us, right?)